Pathways to Social Justice

 Pathways to Social Justice Curriculum Oversight Committee

-Katherine Chandler, Associate Professor, School of Foreign Service
+Katherine Chandler, Associate Professor of Culture and Politics, School of Foreign Service

-Shareen Joshi, Associate Professor, School of Foreign Service
+Shareen Joshi, Associate Dean, School of Foreign Service

-Ivana Komunjer, Professor of Economics, College of Arts and Sciences
+Ivana Komunjer, Professor of Economics, College of Arts & Sciences

-Amanda Phillips, Associate Professor of English, College of Arts and Sciences
+Amanda Phillips, Associate Professor of English, College of Arts & Sciences

-Carla Shedd, Associate Professor of Sociology, College of Arts and Sciences
+Carla Shedd, Associate Professor of Sociology, College of Arts & Sciences

 Approved Overlay Courses: